 This course aims to provide students with the basic knowledge required for planning of civil engineering projects and to provide an understanding of basic planning theory and its role.
 The focus is on mathematical planning methods for system design.
-By attending this lecture students should obtain the basic knowledge and thinking of planners.
+By attending this lecture series students should obtain the basic knowledge and thinking of planners.
 Further, students should understand the importance of the above mentioned three programming methods as useful mathematical tools for creating plans.
 Finally students should obtain practical skills through exercises.

-Basic Theory of Civil Engineering Planning (CEP),3times, These lectures provide a basic overview of CEP and teach about the science underpinning CEP.
+Week 1 and 2: Basic Theory of Civil Engineering Planning (CEP): These lectures provide a basic overview of CEP and teach about the science underpinning CEP.
 Therefore lectures introduce the students to the role of OR, economics, psychology, sociology and political science in CEP.

-Linear programming (LP),10times, Lectures about LP as basic method for mathmatecial planning.
+Weeks 3 to 7: Linear programming (LP), Lectures about LP as basic method for mathmatecial planning.
 Various issues of LP are discussed and in particular the Gauss Jordan Elimination Method and the Simplex methods are taught.
 Further the dual problem, marginal value and sensitivity analysis are introduced.

-Non linear programming (NLP),10times,NLP formulation of problems, global optimality, and description as programming problem.
+Weeks 8-11: Non linear programming (NLP), NLP formulation of problems, global optimality, and description as programming problem.
 Optimality conditions of nonlinear programming problems (Lagrange function, Kuhn Tucker conditions) are examined.

-Dynamic programming (DP),7times,These lectures will introduce DP as a useful tool to solve complex systems.
+Weeks 12-14: Dynamic programming (DP), These lectures will introduce DP as a useful tool to solve complex systems.
 Formulation and solution of DP problems are discussed.
 Further, PERT as DP network method is introduced, describing process management based on arrow diagrams.